Hormones, proteins and breast cancer

 Breast cancer can be described by the type of receptors or proteins on the surface of the breast cancer cells.
 Substances like hormones or proteins can attach to these receptors and help the breast cancer to grow.

-• Hormone-receptors: In breast cancer, some receptors mean that hormones will encourage the cancer cells to grow.
+- Hormone-receptors: In breast cancer, some receptors mean that hormones will help the cancer cells to grow.
 For example, the hormones oestrogen or progesterone.

-• HER2 protein: Your breast cancer cells may have too many HER2 proteins on their surface.
-HER2 can encourage breast cancer to grow.
+- HER2 protein receptors: Your breast cancer cells may have too many HER2 protein receptors.
+HER2 can help breast cancer to grow.

-Knowing about the receptors or proteins on the surface of your breast cancer cells can help the doctor decide which drug therapies will be most effective for you.
-For example, hormone therapy can block the action of the hormones that are helping the cancer to grow and targeted therapies can target HER2 proteins.
+Knowing about the receptors or proteins on the surface of your breast cancer cells can help the doctor decide which hormone or targeted therapies will be most effective for you.

 For more information